Devikrishna545/Customer-Shopping-Behaviour-Analysis/README.md

-# Customer Behaviour & Shopping Analysis
+# Customer Behavior & Shopping Analysis

 A machine learning project that predicts the most sold product category based on consumer behavior and shopping patterns.